jswashburn/Balls-and-Boxes/README.md

 # Ballz
 My unity game 😁
-## Summary
-Remake of the balls game where you launch balls at boxes.
-I put my own little spin on it though.
+## Remake of the balls game where you launch balls at boxes.
+Putting my own spin on it though.
 ![alt text](https://i.imgur.com/tDFIsnZ.png)
 ## What I'm currently working on...
 1. Adding a game-over state